lukegre/pySeaFlux/README.rst

 To Do
 -----
 - unit errors should only happen when more than 50% of non-nan values are not valid.
 Otherwise, raise warning and make output :code:`nan`.
+Will double up with :code:`pyCO2SYS`.
 - tests!
 Currently there are not any meaningful tests.
 - Add contributor file.
 - Documentation